Your website is the face of your business. Oftentimes, it’s the first stop on a lead’s journey before they decide to convert.

 - See which campaigns and ads are driving calls.
-If you’re trying to optimize your AdWords campaigns, Google’s call reporting feature may be a great option for you.
+If you’re trying to optimize your Ads campaigns, Google’s call reporting feature may be a great option for you.

 The downside?
 This call tracking method only works with Google Search Network ads.
 It’s good if you’re trying to optimize your Google ad campaigns but may not be ideal if you want to gather more information about conversions coming from other online sources.

-Best for: Businesses who only rely on AdWords for website call conversions.
+Best for: Businesses who only rely on Google Ads for website call conversions.

 Click-to-call is growing in popularity thanks to its ease of use and ability to boost conversion rates.
 With this feature, users can instantly dial a business just by clicking a button or link without ever punching in numbers.

 If you simply want to track how many users reach you via a click-to-call link, this is a great option for you.
 Once the user clicks the link, there is usually a landing page that they are redirected to in between the click and the dial.
 This landing page is tracked and the visits are what counts towards conversions.
 However, there are definitely some drawbacks with this type of call tracking: